jQSfire125/ULB-Credit-Card-Default/README.md

 My version of the dataset was dowloaded from Kaggle: https://www.kaggle.com/mlg-ulb/creditcardfraud.

-The dataset has been collected and analysed during a research collaboration of Worldline and the Machine Learning Group (http://mlg.ulb.ac.be) of ULB (**Université Libre de Bruxelles**) on big data mining and fraud detection.
+The dataset has been collected and analyzed during a research collaboration of Worldline and the Machine Learning Group (http://mlg.ulb.ac.be) of ULB (**Université Libre de Bruxelles**) on big data mining and fraud detection.

 More details on current and past projects on related topics are available on https://www.researchgate.net/project/Fraud-detection-5 and the page of the [DefeatFraud](https://mlg.ulb.ac.be/wordpress/portfolio_page/defeatfraud-assessment-and-validation-of-deep-feature-engineering-and-learning-solutions-for-fraud-detection/) project.
 #### Please refer to the following papers: